sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 #### Sender

-If the stream is cancelable, the `sender` is the wallet that will have the ability to cancel the stream.
-Otherwise, if the stream is non-cancelable, the `sender` only has a symbolic value.
+If the stream is cancelable, the `sender` is the wallet that will have the ability to cancel the stream and withdraw on behalf of the recipient.
+But if the stream is non-cancelable, the `sender` cannot cancel the stream.

-Most users will put their own wallet address there.
+Most users will set their own wallet address as the `sender`.

 #### Recipient